Add and manage TLS/SSL certificates in Azure App Service

 Before a certificate expires, make sure to add the renewed certificate to App Service, and update any certificate bindings where the process depends on the certificate type.
 For example, a certificate imported from Key Vault, including an App Service certificate, automatically syncs to App Service every 24 hours and updates the TLS/SSL binding when you renew the certificate.
 For an uploaded certificate, there's no automatic binding update.
 Based on your scenario, review the corresponding section:

-Renew uploaded certificate
+Renew an uploaded certificate

-When you replace an expiring certificate, the way you update the certificate binding with the new certificate might adversely affect user experience.
+When you replace an expiring certificate, the way you update the certificate binding with the new certificate might adversely affect the user experience.
 For example, your inbound IP address might change when you delete a binding, even if that binding is IP-based.
 This result is especially impactful when you renew a certificate that's already in an IP-based binding.
 To avoid a change in your app's IP address, and to avoid downtime for your app due to HTTPS errors, follow these steps in the specified sequence:

-Select the new certificate and select Update.
+Select the new certificate and then select Update.

 Delete the existing certificate.